Get the latest news to your email inbox FREE!

 More News

-PORT AUGUSTA - Round 17 of Port Augusta Eightball was played out during the week, with some close games being played including a tie...
+PORT AUGUSTA - Round 21 of Port Augusta Eightball Association was played out, with the round kicking off with a tie between RSL Woftam...